adampmoss/adampmoss.github.io/_posts/2017-06-13-3-peaks-2017-a-broken-resolve.markdown

 ![Ben Nevis](/assets/posts/map.jpg)

 We finally found our way back to the van after traipsing through 9 miles of valleys, plains, foothills, marshes and rivers in the non-stop rain.
 I found my frustration with the situation was also accompanied by a worsening resentment towards the practice of mountain climbing.
-I was pissed off, just like the others were, and from that point I had lost my desire to finish the challenge.
+I was pissed off, just like the others probably were, and from that point I had lost my desire to finish the challenge.

 > "I’ve always persevered through adversity, but this time I let myself down..."